What is a transverse flute?

 This flute is made of a combination of nickel and silver that is far superior in strength to nickel silver.
 The base material of the flute is nickel, which provides superior strength.
 Silver plating, on the other hand, increases resistance to corrosion, considerably improves the sound and also enhances the instrument from an aesthetic point of view.

 The manufacturer has also incorporated a new shape in the lid so that the sound response provides a high-end experience.
-Together with the CY-shaped head with polyconic gradient, it is really a great feeling.
+Together with the CY-shaped head with polyconic gradient, it's really a great feeling.
 The design of the flute favors the execution of the techniques, but ultimately it will be up to the flutist who, according to his level, will be able to make the most of the capabilities of this Yamaha transverse flute.

 The sound of this flute is solid, the sonorous response is dynamic, of high quality and with an excellent balance in each of the frequencies.